Employment Eligibility Verification (Form I-9)

 Employers must complete Form I‐9 to document verification of the identity and employment authorization of each new employee (both citizen and noncitizen) hired after November 6, 1986 to work in the United States.

-On September 25, 2014, USCIS published the first Form I-9 Webinar On-Demand.
-Now you can watch the free Form I-9 webinar at any time.
+Watch the free Form I-9 Webinar On-Demand from USCIS.
 Choose the chapters of your choice or watch the entire 22 minute video in one sitting.
 You will see how to complete Sections 1, 2 and 3, best practices and much more.
 It’s a great training tool!

 Section 1.
 Employee Information and Attestation